 1. Admission information for students with Bachelor’s degrees in fields OTHER than Speech Pathology and Audiology or Communication Disorders

-Students with a bachelor's degree in a field other than Speech Pathology and Audiology or Communication Sciences and Disorders are not eligible to apply for the Master’s Degree program until they have completed our undergraduate curriculum (all undergraduate SPHP prefix courses) or its equivalent and should not submit an application to the Master’s Degree Program until such coursework is completed.
-Available options for completing undergraduate equivalency in Speech Pathology and Audiology at Sacramento State will be posted on our website by November 1, 2012.
+Students with a bachelor's degree in a field other than Speech Pathology and Audiology or Communication Sciences and Disorders are not eligible to apply for our Master’s Degree program until they have completed our undergraduate curriculum (all undergraduate SPHP prefix courses) or its equivalent and must not submit an application to the Master’s Degree Program if such coursework will not be completed prior to the fall semester for which they are applying.

-2. Admission for students with Bachelor’s degrees in Speech Pathology and Audiology or Communication Disorders is a two-step process.
-Students with Bachelor’s Degrees in Speech Pathology and Audiology or Communication Disorders should complete the following steps:
+2. Admission for students with Bachelor’s degrees in Speech Pathology and Audiology or Communication Disorders or students who have completed the coursework equivalent of the Bachelor’s Degree in Speech Pathology and Audiology is a three-step process.

 ** Please note: Applicants only need to submit ONE set of official transcripts from ALL colleges and universities attended to Graduate Studies at Sacramento State, even though the Graduate Studies website indicates that two sets should be submitted.
 This is because you are submitting the other official set to CSDCAS as part of your department level application.
 Applicants do not need to submit official transcripts to Sacramento State Graduate Studies for coursework completed at Sacramento State.
 Applicants do not need to resubmit to Sacramento State Graduate Studies any official transcripts that are already on file with Sacramento State unless there is additional work that has been completed.
 Applicants must, however, submit ALL transcripts from ALL colleges and universities attended to CSDCAS.

 STEP TWO: The student must apply directly to the Speech Pathology and Audiology Department through the CSDCAS web-based application (https://portal.csdcas.org/).
 Once the applicant creates an account and profile with CSDCAS, the application can be accessed frequently in order to complete the required portions of the application.

-To ensure the CSDCAS application is completed correctly, the student must first read through four documents
+To ensure the CSDCAS application is completed correctly, the student must first read through three documents

 - The “I have a Bachelor’s Degree in Speech Pathology or Communication Disorders” link found under “New Students on our department website: http://www.csus.edu/HHS/SPA/